sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 - How often IDE and Browser extensions are used across your organization, and how much time has been saved as a result.
 - The nubmer of navigation events and the percentage of your repositories that allow precise code navigation

-Admins can configure the date range selector and view the adoption of a feature over time by both volume and the number of users.
-The value calculators use data derived from the event logs and are designed to allow admins to adjust to conditions in their environment by editing the default time-saved values.
+Admins can select a specific date range and customize the assumpted to align with how the platform is used.

 <div className="tw-mb-sm">
   <Figure